A Step by Step Guide Starting a Podcast on Your Blog

 The first option is sponsorships.
 There are a lot of companies out there that will sign a deal with you to pay you for a minute or two of shoutout in your podcast.
 You may need to have an established audience before you can nab a sponsor, though.
 You've most likely already seen these on nearly every podcast out there.

-Types of Podcast Advertisements
+Types Of Podcast Advertisements

 The second option is selling something.
 If you have a monetized blog and it's monetized through something other than display ads, you can often use this to promote your own content or products.
 That's more easily worked into a script and doesn't need to be called out as a sponsored message, too.
 It's also potentially less valuable, depending on how broad and attractive the product is.